rokaicker/StaticSiteGenerator/README.md

 ## Installation
 To install this program, first `git clone` the repository.

-Then open a terminal inside of the newly created folder, and run `npm install -g`.
+Then open a terminal inside of the newly created folder, and run `npm install` to install the node dependencies.

+Then, in the same folder run `npm install -g` to globally install the command line tool.

 This command will install the programming globally on your system.